function61/ubackup/README.md

 Note: `VERSION` is the same as you would find for the binary installation.

-How to use, binary installation
+How to use: binary installation
 -------------------------------

 Download: